-Process Isn’t Sexy, but It’s Necessary
+Process Optimization Isn't Glamorous, but It's Necessary

 Talking about process evokes images of complex workflows, endless forms, and tedious boredom.
 Perhaps the TPS reports of Office Space come to mind, and, with that, the drab, gray cubicles of an office environment that would be better left in the 20th century.
 Contrast that hellscape with the bright, airy open spaces of the modern, well-funded startup (pre-lockdown, at least).

 The thing is, though, unsexy as it may be, process is the key to releasing software that’s maintainable, stable, and secure.

 Writing and releasing software without any process whatsoever is possible, but quickly leads to an unstable codebase that begs for a rewrite.
 I’ve been there at least a couple of times in past jobs, and I saw this type of debacle happening before my very own eyes.
 Frantic post-release firefighting, preventable security blunders, and being forced to haphazardly bolt on functionality are the trademarks of such an approach.

 On the other hand, implementing a rigid, overly detailed process in which every single step of the software development journey is codified leads nowhere.
 Team velocity grinds to a halt as each engineer is consumed by bureaucratic tasks instead of making software.
 Alternatively, they might end up repeatedly breaching the established procedures in order to get things done, resulting in a situation similar to having no process at all.